-We are fortunate to live in a county filled with urban and rural parks and open spaces that give us the opportunity to explore majestic redwood forests, stunning wetlands, rolling hills, and rugged coastline.
-Yet there are many people in our community who do not have the opportunity to get outdoors, connect with and learn about nature—even when those places are right in their own backyard.
+We are fortunate to live in a county filled with urban and rural parks and open spaces that allow us to explore majestic redwood forests, stunning wetlands, rolling hills, and our rugged coastline.
+Yet, many people in our community do not have access to opportunities to get outdoors, connect with and learn about nature—even when those places are right in their own backyard.

-In order to foster informed, inspired lifelong environmental stewards who can address the environmental challenges we face now and in the future, there must be equitable opportunities for all members of our community to cultivate a connection to nature, and participate in protecting the environment.
-Community Foundation seeks to address these disparities and expand access to typically underserved community members with a new grants program open to both established and grassroots environmental organizations who share our commitment to equity.
+To foster informed, inspired lifelong environmental stewards who can address the environmental challenges we face now and in the future, there must be equitable opportunities for everyone in our community to cultivate a connection to nature and participate in protecting the environment.
+Community Foundation seeks to continue to address these disparities and expand access to typically underserved community members through this grants program open to both established and grassroots environmental organizations who share our commitment to equity.

 Community Foundation Sonoma County is committed to addressing issues of disparity in order to build an equitable community.
 Our Environmental Education Grant Program focuses on supporting high-quality environmental education experiences for young people who lack access and opportunities to experience the outdoors through: